amplication/docs/docs/plugins/developing-a-plugin.md

 ---
 id: how-to-create-plugin
 title: How to Create a Plugin
-sidebar_label: How to create a plugin
+sidebar_label: How to Create a Plugin
 slug: /plugins/how-to-create-plugin
 ---